 And I didn’t need to do any deep dive into the biographies of Hollywood actresses to find the answer, as there was one who immediately sprung to mind: Natalie Portman.
 She had indeed graduated from Harvard with a degree in psychology, and so she could very well have become a psychologist.
-Obviously, at first, identifying Natalie Portman as a good match for the film was a bit like picking the best player in the world for your Fantasy Football team.
-But quickly, other links between her personal life and the film cropped up, emboldening my conviction that this actually made sense.
+Obviously, at first, identifying Natalie Portman as a good match for the film was a bit like picking Tom Brady for your Fantasy Football team.
+But quickly, other links between her personal life and the film cropped up, emboldening my conviction that this actually might make sense.

 For all these reasons, Natalie Portman just seemed to be the perfect person to voice this character.
 She was, of course, also one of the most “unattainable” targets I could have.
 I had no connection to her and nothing much to offer by way of money or reputation.
 But still, I thought: why not?
 And my friends who actually were involved in some capacity in the film industry did too.
 They encouraged me to figure out how to contact her and go for it.
 Everyone is reachable.
-What’s not knowable, of course, from the onset, is how these people are, what makes them tick, what they are really into or not, what their schedule is.
+What’s not knowable, of course, from the onset, is how these people are, what they are really into or not, how receptive they are to unconventional projects or unfamiliar channels, what their schedule is.
 But that’s just how it is.
 Either your project is something they like, or it isn’t.

 In this case, there were several other elements I felt played in my favor.
-Firstly, I wasn’t reaching her because I was a fan who “always wanted to work with her,” nor was I just trying to get a “big name” to leverage her celebrity status.
-I was contacting her because of her personal connections to the part and to the film.
-The fact she’s a famous actress in this life only makes sense because her character in the film isn’t.
+Firstly, I wasn’t reaching out to her just to get a “big name” and leverage her celebrity status.
+I was contacting her because it made sense, narratively, given the parallels between her life and the film.
+The fact she is a famous actress in this life is interesting precisely because her character in the film isn’t.
 Secondly, I felt that the logistical aspects of the project could help convince her: the amount of work required was very small (a day’s worth of recording, at most), it could be done any place and time convenient for her, and I wouldn’t ask her for any further involvement, such as for promotion purposes.
 In fact, I liked the idea that her role be kept a secret, like an easter-egg in the film, so that the audience would only maybe recognize her midway through the film and realize that this Dr. Hershlag is in fact Natalie Portman from a parallel life.
 All these reasons, I thought, further served to prove that my motivation for contacting her weren’t opportunistic, but purely artistic.

 The challenge, then, was: how do I get in touch with her?
 After editing the film, I built a private webpage specifically destined for her, pitching the project and presenting all the arguments listed above.
 It also included a video introduction of myself, a screener of the film and a transcript of her character’s lines.
 At the end of 2017, when I finished the first edit of the film, I decided to give it a go.
 After some Googling, I tracked down her representatives on IMDB: she had an agent in LA, but also one in Paris, so I thought he’d be more attainable.
 His name was Laurent Grégoire, head of the Adéquat talent agency.
 At the time, I’d never heard of him, but he’s one of the biggest – if not the biggest agent in Paris.
 I sent him an e-mail (his address is available on Adequat’s website), cc’ing his assistants, with my pitch and the link to the private page for Portman.
 After a couple weeks without reply, I sent a follow-up, to no avail.
 This was towards the end of 2017, and at the time, I thought: no big deal, this was to be expected.